What is Virtual Coaching?

 Virtual Coaching is where the coach and the client meet and work together remotely.
-It’s growth in popularity accelerated due to the pandemic.
+It’s growth in popularity accelerated due to the Covid pandemic.
 Today, video platforms are the main vehicle for virtual coaching.
 However, both telephone and video coaching are excellent alternatives to face to face coaching.
 Clients often like a blend of face to face and virtual.

 The skills required are the same as face to face coaching.
 But, there are key differences and challenges for both coach and coachee.
 At first, the clients perception about virtual working may be somewhat negative.
 They may need help and encouragement to value the approach.
 Almost all our clients, who start like this, quickly come to appreciate the power of virtual coaching.

 “Caroline is an extraordinary coach.
 We have only met face-to-face on 1 occasion and yet she has been invaluable in helping me transition to a more senior role, where I needed to adapt and learn new things to focus on what is important.
 Her ability to listen, understand and with a few key questions trigger thoughts and actions that are needed has been of great help to me.”

 Research has shown that virtual coaching is as effective as face to face coaching.
 The place of technology, in learning, has been here for a while.
 Suddenly, its become a necessity.
 As a result, learning curves have been rapid and steep.
 But, it’s been worth it.
 Many coaches and clients are surprised by the power and effectiveness of virtual coaching.
 In fact, many clients now prefer it for reasons explored below.

 The younger members of the workforce have no such concerns.
 Virtual learning, for them, is easy, effective and enjoyable.
 That suggests it is here to stay.

 Trust and rapport are central to a successful coaching relationship.
 Virtual coaching enables powerful and strong levels of trust and rapport to develop.
 Even telephone coaching, despite the lack of visual connection, is not a barrier to these important features.